 The additional Business Everyday Award space with the fare class (JN) is also only available if you hold the United Business Card or another co-brand card.
 Everyday award space requires a lot more miles, but it may come in handy if business class is a priority and cash fares are expensive.

 Which United Co-Brand Cards Qualify for Additional Award Space?

-An important point to emphasize here is that the United Explorer Card is a card to hold for the benefits, not as a card you spend money on outside of purchasing United tickets for the Free Checked Bag benefit.
+An important point to emphasize here is that the United co-brand cards are cards you hold for the benefits, not as cards you spend money on outside of purchasing United tickets for the Free Checked Bag benefit.
 Earning just 1 mile per dollar on non-bonus spending and 2x on United spend, you'll earn a lot more United miles with an Ultimate Rewards earning combo of cards, optimized for all spending categories, which then transfer to United at a 1:1 ratio.

 - $0 intro annual fee for the first year, then $95.

 - Earn 2 miles per $1 at restaurants, gas stations and office supply stores

 - Earn 2 miles per $1 on United purchases and 1 mile per $1 on all other purchases